belli29/furnitart/README.md

 # Furnitart

-Furnitart is the website of a furniture shop based in Ireland that wants to start selling on the e-market.
+Furnitart is a furniture shop based in Ireland that has developed a business model based on easy-to-assemble furniture that can be shipped all around Europe.
-The e-store allows shipping all around Europe at different shipping rates.
+The shop is currently selling online on big platforms.
+Eventually they develope a base of recurring clients who are enthusiast about their products.
+The shop would like to divert those customers, who used to buy their products on big online platforms, to their brand-new website based on this project.
+This would definetely allow the company to develop their online presence and to keep transaction fees lower.

 ## UX